Intervention (12-Step Integration)

-The intervention is based on the behavioral, spiritual, and cognitive principles of 12-step fellowships such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
-The Intervention focuses on these general goals:
+This intervention is based on the behavioral, spiritual, and cognitive principles of 12-Step fellowships and focuses on these general goals:

-- Honesty and acceptance of the need for abstinence from alcohol and other drug use
+- Honesty regarding and acceptance of the need for abstinence from alcohol and drugs.

-- Surrender, or the willingness to participate actively in 12-step fellowships as a means of sustaining sobriety
+- Surrender to a power greater than one’s self, or the willingness to participate actively in the 12-Step process as a means of sustaining sobriety.

 - An agreement to make amends for harm caused to self and others.

 - A commitment to work with a 12-Step sponsor for greater accountability and understanding of the process.